-Sufficient disinfectant; physical treatment - sufficient wavelength to prevent cross-contamination.
+Sufficient disinfectant; physical treatment sufficient wavelength to prevent crosscontamination.
 Other approved treatments per product EPA label for human pathogen reduction in water.

+No further action necessary.
 Water from this source may be used for any purpose.

 Positive generic E. coli